WillyChap/Super_CAM56_PaRe/README.md

 THEN:

 a few python files should be written in the current git directory.
+Please run:

 - ***$ ./buildmodels.py***